amygdala/tensorflow-workshop/workshop_sections/transfer_learning/cloudml/README.md

 ### 2.1 For the workshop, use pre-generated TFRecords for training

-Because we have limited workshop time, we've saved a set of generated of TFRecords for the "hugs" images that you can copy to your own bucket, so that you don't need to wait for Dataflow jobs to finish.
+Because we have limited workshop time, we've saved a set of generated TFRecords for the "hugs" images that you can copy to your own bucket, so that you don't need to wait for Dataflow jobs to finish.
 If you didn't already copy this data as part of the [installation instructions](xxx), you can do it now.